 In my mind, there are three routes to dating.

-1: You’re friends first, you know each other at least a little bit if not very well.
-You realise you have feelings, you ruminate, someone makes a move, you date.
+1: You’re friends first.
+At least you know each other a little, if not very well.
+Somehow you realise you have feelings, you ruminate, someone makes a move, you date.

-3: You’re just putting yourself out there, you’re on dating apps because no matter how many parks you sit in reading looking cute, no one approaches to ask what you’re reading (come on!).
-You go on dates with strangers, you maintain the “no expectations” rule going into the dates, and you wonder how you’re ever supposed to meet someone this way.
+3: You’re just putting yourself out there!
+So you’re on dating apps because no matter how many parks you sit in reading looking cute, no one approaches to ask what you’re reading (come on!).
+You go on dates with strangers.
+You maintain the “no expectations” rule going into the dates.
+You wonder how you’re ever supposed to meet someone this way.
 Are you supposed to wait until you meet someone you have an instant connection with?
-Sometimes you meet someone interesting, so you date, but you still find yourself on the second or third date wondering what the intention is, who this person is, and at what point you’re supposed to start having expectations.
+Sometimes you meet someone interesting, so you date… But you still find yourself on the second or third date wondering what the intention is.
+Who is this person, and at what point are you supposed to start having expectations.
 You… just continue to date?

 I started out thinking the second route might be the best.
-The person already knows of you, they know some things about you (hopefully mostly good, but maybe also some bad), so you’re not starting completely from scratch.
+The person already knows of you, they know some things about you (hopefully mostly good, but maybe also some bad).
+So, you’re not starting completely from scratch.
 You at least have some sort of background, some sort of idea of the type of person they are.
 Plus, you know what you’re on the date for.
-You know there is an interest involved, you have some expectations, but there’s not the pressure of you already being friends and knowing each other well, and there’s not the pressure of you having to figure out whether or not you’re really too interested (but isn’t it always there?).
+You know there is an interest involved.
+You might have some expectations, but there’s not the pressure of you already being friends and knowing each other well.
+More importantly, there’s no pressure of you having to figure out whether or not you’re really interested (but isn’t it always there?).

 Now, I’m starting to grow biased towards the third.
 I crowd-sourced on this one recently, and asked who had dated someone they didn’t know at all before they started dating, and what they thought.
 I’ve used Tinder, and I’ve met a whole of two out of the many people I’ve talked to on Tinder.
 The first time famously went incredibly average.
-I have a knack for not putting my best foot forward, and I left the date feeling like I really hadn’t sold myself very well, and that I didn’t want to have to sell myself to someone and make myself seem interesting to them, so I deleted the app.
-Many moons later, I re-downloaded, and it took an exceptional profile and a few good chats for me to meet up with another person.
-Safe to say, he was not at all what I expected (I always break the no expectations rule, by the way, I just can’t help it).
+I have a knack for not putting my best foot forward, and I left the date feeling like I really hadn’t sold myself very well.
+And, I decided I didn’t want to have to sell myself to someone and make myself seem interesting to them, so I deleted the app.
+Many moons later, I re-downloaded.
+It took an exceptional profile and a few good chats for me to meet up with another person.
+Safe to say, he was not at all what I expected.
+(I always break the no expectations rule, by the way, I just can’t help it).

 On top of this, the average person will be putting their best foot forward on a first date.
-They’ll want to seem like they have it all together, they’ll want to downplay any parts of their life that aren’t working out, they want to seem like the ideal version of themselves (can’t relate lol).
+They’ll want to seem like they have it all together.
+They’ll want to downplay any parts of their life that aren’t working out as they want to seem like the ideal version of themselves (can’t relate lol).
 It’s almost encouraging you to idealise them, but in this case it just means it will take more time to draw their personality out.
 And honestly, very rarely are you going to rush into things with someone you’ve met on the internet (unless that’s what you’re looking for).
-From what I’ve done personally, and what I’ve seen friends do, we are so much more cautious, and naturally take things infinitely slower with people we’ve met on dating apps.
+From what I’ve done personally, and what I’ve seen friends do, we are so much more cautious.
 It takes time to get to know someone, and it takes time to know if you like them.